-To date, the Task Force has issued guidance to the industry on Site Operating Procedures consistent with the Public Health England Guidelines, the temporary suspension of work on construction sites and contractual matters arising out of Covid-19, guidance on the Job Retention Scheme and the Self Employment Income Support Scheme and launched an appeal for the construction sector to donate available Personal Protective Equipment to the NHS.
+To date, the Task Force has issued guidance to the industry on Site Operating Procedures consistent with the UK Health Security Agency Guidelines, the temporary suspension of work on construction sites and contractual matters arising out of COVID-19, guidance on the Job Retention Scheme and the Self Employment Income Support Scheme and launched an appeal for the construction sector to donate available Personal Protective Equipment to the NHS.

-The CLC have also been responsible for producing the Site Operations guidelines that will be used on all Building sites.
+The CLC has also been responsible for producing the Site Operating Procedures for use on construction sites.

-Daily Covid-19 Checklist
+Daily COVID-19 Checklist

-The updated guidance explains the introduction of '1 metre plus' as maintaining a social distance of 2 metres or 1 metre with risk mitigation where 2 metres is not viable.
+The updated guidance explains the introduction of 'avoiding close and/or physical contact.
 It lists risk mitigating actions as including:

-- · further increasing the frequency of hand washing and surface cleaning - · keeping the activity time involved as short as possible - using screens or barriers to separate people from each other - using back-to-back or side-to-side working (rather than face-to-face) whenever possible - reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others).
+- · the importance of hand washing and surface cleaning - · keeping the activity time involved as short as possible - using screens or barriers to separate people from each other - · using back-to-back or side-to-side working (rather than face-to-face) whenever possible - reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others).

 Timing Action On arrival All staff or persons entering the branch must wash their hands immediately before going to their workstation Staff must do this before touching any work surfaces Hands must be washed with soap and water for at least 20 seconds.
 Manager Briefing / Tool-Box Talk (Before staff start their work).
-Remind all staff to maintain 2 metres or 1 metre with risk mitigation where 2 metres is not viable.
-Regular hand-washing and other protocols Remind staff about washing hands before they use any kitchen equipment (kettles / fridge etc.) Staff must thoroughly clean any items they intend to leave in the fridge (plastic lunch boxes etc.) Remind staff not to rush or cut corners, and that safety must be at the forefront of their minds Remind staff not to touch their face if they have not recently washed their hands, as this is what transmits the virus Remind staff of symptoms and basic precautions.
-Attendance Register Assess who is and isn't at work Report any Covid-19 absences to HR Department immediately If you have an employee returning to work, carry out a "Return to work" interview whilst remaining social distanced (2 metres) to ensure they are now feeling well and have self-isolated for the relevant period.
+Regular hand-washing and other protocols Remind staff about washing hands before they use any kitchen equipment (kettles / fridge etc.) Staff must thoroughly clean any items they intend to leave in the fridge (plastic lunch boxes etc.) Remind staff not to rush or cut corners, and that safety must be at the forefront of their minds Remind staff of symptoms and basic precautions.
+Attendance Register Assess who is and isn't at work Report any COVID-19 absences to HR Department immediately If you have an employee returning to work, carry out a "Return to work" interview whilst remaining social distanced to ensure they are now feeling well and have self-isolated for the relevant period.
 Regularly Wipe down all desks, work surfaces and equipment - particularly all "high traffic" areas and items that are regularly used, such as calculators, staplers, paperwork trays and surrounding areas Ensure the kitchen worksurfaces are cleaned, including any items the staff touch (coffee and tea jars, kettles and microwaves etc.) after each use Manager to walk the branch to ensure social distancing protocol is being maintained Ensure staff use hand sanitisers on a regular basis.
 End of the Day All touch points in the branch to be sanitised, including door handles, desks, phones, keyboards, forklift and vehicle controls and access handles and inside driver cabs All desks must be clear of any items other than keyboard, computer, screen and phone.
 All other items should be placed in a box under the desk or in a drawer No items to be left in the fridge overnight, other than milk.
 The milk bottles and cartons should also be cleaned All cups should be washed up in hot soapy water or put into dishwasher after every use.
-Before staff leave Remind all staff to continue to stay safe once they have left work and to continue to follow the 2 metre rule and handwashing routines at home Thank your teams for their efforts and compliance Remind staff to come forward with any queries or concerns so any issues can be dealt with.
+Before staff leave Remind all staff to continue to stay safe once they have left work and to continue handwashing routines at home Thank your teams for their efforts and compliance Remind staff to come forward with any queries or concerns so any issues can be dealt with.